ScottWe/solidity-1/tutorials/6_comp_invars.md

 Jorge Navas, Richard Trefler, and Valentin Wüstholz.

 In the [last tutorial](5_client_data.md), we applied local reasoning to verify a contract with client state.
-The key insight of our proof was to summarize the set of acceptable client interactions, and then prove that this summary was never broken by interfering clients.
+The key insight of our proof was summarizing the set of acceptable client interactions, and then proving that this summary was never broken by interfering clients.
 However, our example was deceptively simple.
 Namely, our summary included all interactions, so it was trivially robust to interference.

 In this tutorial, we consider a property which can be violated by certain client interactions.
-First, we define a set of interactions which excludes the bad examples.
-We then extend the SmartACE model to automatically verify the robustness of this set under interference.
+To overcome this, we first define a summary of interactions which excludes the bad examples.
+We then extend the SmartACE model to automatically verify the robustness of this summary under interference.

 To get started, let's define the smart contract, and the property of interest.